 For those of us paying vast sums of money to go to a gym, what’s the first thing they want us to do after finishing a hard workout?
 Buy a protein bar that claims to have only 2g of sugar… but don’t look at the fineprint or see the 20g or more of polyols that the body will use as carbohydrates to replenish all the energy you’ve just burned off.

 Even though many people who have the right knowledge, or youthful energy, or wild determinism can be fit, for the majority of us we just don’t have the time.
+We struggle to find the honest, knowledgeable experts in all the noise of the con artists.
 Our jobs now keep us chained to a desk for the best part of 10 hours per day.
 We know in our heart of hearts that we’ll never reach that Hollywood ideal owing to our full days, and a society perfectly executing the fitness industry’s plan.

 It may seem so, but I come with an alternative plan.
 I can do so because I have a different goal to the fitness industry.
 I want you to be fit.
 I want you to be the person in control who knows exactly how to get, and crucially, keep yourself fit.
 The philosopher Socrates said, “…what a disgrace it is for a man to grow old without ever seeing the beauty and strength of which his body is capable.”
 I don’t want anyone to miss out on seeing that beauty.